IS-120/first-web-page/README.md

 ## :rocket: Publish your site on Github pages

 After you publish your site, wait a few minutes for it to generate.
 After it's generated, paste the link into your repo's about section.
 Also, feel free to delete the contents of `README.md` file from your repo.
 Change the `README.md` to add a description of your site.
+You can still view the original `README.md` file in the Feedback branch on Github.

 ## :no_entry_sign: Check that your site validates with no errors